 Our evaluation of the directors' assessment of the entity's ability to continue to adopt the going concern basis of accounting included considering the ongoing financing arrangements and future cashflow projections.
-The assessment covers the period to 31 March 2023.
+The assessment covers the period to 31 July 2024, being 12 months from the date of signing.